-In these days of sheltering at home, quarantine, etc., you may have noticed your cravings for things like macaroni and cheese, mashed potatoes, and chicken soup are at an all time high.
+In these cooler days, you may have noticed your cravings for things like macaroni and cheese, mashed potatoes, and chicken soup are at an all-time high.
 Add cold weather to the mix and those cravings may even wake you out of a sound sleep.

 No matter who you are, chances are you have a favorite dish you turn to as a pick-me-up when you’re feeling blue.
 Comfort foods are familiar dishes that hold a special place in our hearts.
 Often, these dishes were part of our childhood memories and/or reflect our national or ethnic identity, and have a bit of nostalgia attached to them.